h-merritt/h-merritt.github.io/02_research.md

 order: 2
 ---

 I am interested in the origins and outcomes of sociality with an emphasis on experience, environment, interaction, and dynamics.
-My work approaches brain science from a humanistic perspective, drawing from biological theory and complex systems science methods, with consequences for the social sciences.

-To approach this multi-faceted phenomenon, I pursue two angles of research simultaneously: (1) I identify how human brain network organization varies across social environmental experiences over the lifespan using cutting edge analyses from network science and (2) I investigate foundational principles and assumptions of social interaction with dynamical models of interacting artificial agents.
+To address this, my work approaches brain science from a humanistic perspective, drawing from biological theory and complex systems science methods, with consequences for the social sciences.
+In practice, this looks like pursuing two angles of research simultaneously: (1) I identify how human brain network organization varies across social environmental experiences over the lifespan (and I assess the consequences of this variation) using cutting edge analyses from network science and (2) I investigate foundational principles and assumptions of social interaction and behavior with dynamical models of interacting artificial agents.
 I leverage big data from openly available datasets to appeal broadly to human experience as well as computer simulations to facilitate ground truth understanding.
 Across both angles, I aim to innovate on existing methods to more effectively answer my research questions.

 Below you'll find a selection of some of my work, and for the projects I'm first author on I provide highlights :) If you are interested in one of my papers but unable to access it for any reason, feel free to email me!

 ## Related to Network Neuroscience